NC State Extension Publications

 Skip to Residential Recommendations

 Control of redbanded leafhoppers is complicated in that they fly (and hop) readily so that ornamental plants may be re-infested shortly the application of an insecticide of short residual activity such as insecticidal soaps, neem extracts, horticultural oils, and even Sevin.
 That being written, because of its huge feral population, this leafhopper will probably never develop resistance to insecticides so that any insecticide labeled for home landscape use should give more than adequate control.
-Consider using a pyrethroid insecticide because pyrethroids are effective for such leaf feeders, they have a long residual life on the plant, and they are relatively safe for humans and pets (but are really toxic to fish!).
+Consider using a pyrethroid insecticide because pyrethroids are effective for such leaf feeders, they have a long residual life on the plant, and they are relatively safe for humans and pets when used as directed (but they are really toxic to fish!).
 Pyrethroids labeled for residential landscapes are readily available in most big box stores, plant centers, and nurseries.
 Active ingredients of any pesticide are listed on the front label of any pesticide package by law—usually in very small font near the bottom of the label.
 The active ingredients of pyrethroid insecticides all end with "-thrin."

 References